 Wilmington Harbor Inner Ocean Bar Project 2022/2023

 The U.S. Army Corps of Engineers, Wilmington District has contracted with Marinex Construction to provide maintenance dredging of the Federal navigation channel.
 The dredging will be accomplished with a hydraulic cutter suction dredge.
 Approximately 1,000,000 cubic yards of the dredged material will be placed on South Beach on Bald Head Island.
-NOTE: The photo above is from the last maintenance project and was taken in January 2021.
+NOTE: The photo above was taken in January 2021.

 CONTRACTOR: Marinex Construction